 I can honestly tell you that I don’t know what she looks like, nor do I know or care what she’s up to.
 The one and only thing I know about her is that she was a highly successful student at a prominent Syracuse private school.

 Looking at the picture, I don’t recognize her at all.
 She could be any one of the girls.
 And I enjoy that ignorance!
+Based upon the order of the names, I suppose I should be able to hazard a guess, but I neither need nor want to.

 That’s it.
 That’s all I know.
 I have no other information about her, including her birthday.
 No, I do not remember her date of birth.
 That’s how little I care about her.
 I’m assuming that she’s in college, but I don’t know or care which one.
 And even if I did, I wouldn’t post the information.
 There would be no point.

 As for those packages, I’ve never once opened any of them.
-Never have I looked at her photographs and I’ve never once read her stories.
-What this means is this: I could walk right past her on the streets of Albany and never know it.
-She could be a famous musical artist by now, and again, I wouldn’t know it!
+Never have I looked at those specific photographs and I’ve never once read her stories.
+What this means is this: I could walk right past her on the streets of Albany and never know or care about it.

 And I strongly prefer it that way!